Vehicle enhancements and upgrades

 Project manager: Dave Caress

-Precision Control of ROVs and AUVsProject leads: Rob McEwen, Charlie Paull, Mike Risi
+Precision Control of ROVs and AUVsProject manager: Steve Rock

-MBARI adjunct Steve Rock and his graduate students at Stanford University will transition the software tools they have developed to enable real-time, terrain-relative navigation for use on MBARI remotely operated vehicles (ROVs) and autonomous underwater vehicles (AUVs).
-The software allows a vehicle to navigate by itself using its sonar system and a stored map acquired previously from another system such as the AUV D. Allan B.
+MBARI adjunct Steve Rock and his graduate students at Stanford University will refine and test their software tools to enable real-time, terrain-relative navigation for use on MBARI remotely operated vehicles (ROVs) and autonomous underwater vehicles (AUVs).
+Their software allows a vehicle to navigate by itself using its sonar system and a stored map acquired previously from another system such as the AUV D. Allan B.